 In contrast, Grumpy Cat (real name Tardar Sauce) earned fame because of her downward pointing mouth, which gave the impression she was grumpy, by all accounts, she was a sweet and affectionate cat.

 The flehmen response is a biological mechanism used by several animals, including cats, to investigate scents.
 Pheromone-rich odours, particularly those associated with cats can trigger the flehmen response.
 The cat curls the upper lips in what appears to be a sneer, in doing so, it opens two small ducts (nasopalatine canals) on the roof of the cat’s mouth behind the incisors which join up with the Jacobson’s organ.
-The Jacobson’s organ, an is an olfactory organ which plays an important role in the perception of certain pheromones and scents.
+The Jacobson’s organ is a secondary olfactory system that plays an important role in the perception of certain pheromones and scents.

 Panting after exercise or play can be normal, increased activity (during exercise) requires more oxygen, which your cat obtains by breathing more rapidly (just as we do when we have been running) and helps to lower the cat’s body temperature.

 Cats are masters at hiding pain, but give off subtle cues.
 Recent research has looked at the facial expression of cats who are in pain.
 One indicator of pain is a grimace, with the lips closed and pulled back, which could be confused for a smile.

 Other signs include head down position, pulled back whiskers, squinting, tense body, hunched up, aggression and avoids being petted.

 If cats don’t smile, what are the signs that they are happy?